forkiesassds/MCGalaxy-Stuff/README.md

 Plugin to make text green if the message starts with ">", originally came from The Build.
 ## writefont.cs
 Edited version of NA2's writefont to use the block you are holding instead of wool.
+## ccs.cs
+Edited version of NAS, a scripting tool used on NA2 to not require Cmdhelpers.dll and removes item support.